Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

 <div style="text-align: left">

 5. Open the unzipped file entitled “GUI”.
-6. After opening the folder, under “build” the code for the Cartesian Calculator GUI is attached.
-7. To run the program, first you must download the requirements.
+6. To run the program, first you must download the requirements.
-8. To do this, open terminal of the file named “requirement.txt”
+7. To do this, open terminal of the file named “requirement.txt”

 </div>